ablanco1950/Drone_Detection_Patched./README.md

 The size of the patch: 128 is excessively large, the ideal would be 16, but this generates an excessive number of small files to train.

 The grouping of pieces is very simple, an envelope of all the pieces

+References:

+ https://universe.roboflow.com/drone-detection-pexej/drone-detection-data-set-yolov7/dataset/1 into an object detection: drones

+ The resnet cnn is the same as in